kbariotis/kostasbariotis.com/src/pages/async-await-a-thorough-example/index.md

 ### Readable code
 Less code means easier to read and argue about.

+### No Bluebird dependency
+Bluebird is now not needed since we can return native Promise objects.
+Previously, I was using `catch` with specific error type and `try` which are Bluebird specific.

 ## Conclussion
 We should always strive to refine and improve our codebases.
 Async/await can bring a lot of improvements and help us write more readable code, easier to argue about and to spot bugs.
 In case, you have to use still Promises, check out a [wonderfull piece by Dr. Axel Rauschmayer](http://2ality.com/2017/08/promise-callback-data-flow.html) for more Promises and Async/Await patterns.